Profs Who Fly help repair the damage caused by your flight emissions

 What does offsetting entail?

-Do you want to help repair the damage you cause through your travelling to conferences and in the course of your research?
+Do you want to help repair the damage you cause through your traveling to conferences and in the course of your research?

 Calculating the emissions that result from your travel (air):